European shares at record high on gains in financials, U.S. spending plan

-Bank stocks rose 0.6% to a 15-month high, tracking a rise in eurozone bond yields.
-British lenders, including HSBC, led the gains after a Bank of England policymaker suggested an earlier-than-signaled hike in UK lending rates.
+Bank stocks rose 0.4% to a 15-month high, tracking a rise in euro zone bond yields.
+British lenders, including HSBC, led the gains after a Bank of England policymaker suggested an earlier-than-signalled hike in lending rates.
 [GVD/EUR]

-Gains in UK-exposed stocks supported the insurance and financial services sectors, which were the best performing sectors for the day.
+Gains in British-exposed stocks supported the insurance and financial services sectors, which were the best performing sectors for the day.

 Optimism over economic growth has supported European stocks this year, with several economies loosening their COVID-19 curbs against the backdrop of a steady vaccination campaign.

-The reopening measures have boosted the travel and leisure stocks, which were set to outpace their regional peers this week with a 4.2% jump.
+The reopening measures have boosted the travel and leisure stocks, which outpaced their regional peers this week with a 4% jump.

-“Improving expectations underscore a rapid rebound in economic activity in the coming quarters as economies reopen,” TS Lombard analysts wrote in a note.
+“With May all but over apart from next Monday ... the month is ending on a positive note, as strong momentum continues to carry markets higher while investors learn to acclimatise to an environment of higher inflation,” said Chris Beauchamp, chief market analyst at IG

-“Euro area has plenty of room to catch up in recouping economic losses due to the pandemic.
-But the hard work comes beyond the initial bounce.”
+Data showed economic sentiment improved by more than expected to a three-year high in May, with the strongest gains in services, retail and among consumers as governments eased pandemic restrictions.

 Markets also took comfort in the prospect of more liquidity, after a report said U.S. President Joe Biden will seek $6 trillion in federal spending for 2022.
 Biden is expected to unveil his first full budget later in the day.
 [MKTS/GLOB]